 • Safety briefing the day before the tour

-• Complimentary luggage storage.
+• Complimentary luggage storage

-• All transportation during the trek
+• All transportation during the tour

 • Experienced chefs and porters

-• 3-night camping with comfortable equipment
+• 3-night camping in top-end, comfortable tents

-• All meals are prepared with fresh local ingredients.
+• All meals are prepared with fresh local ingredients

 • Private portable toilets

-• All taxes and fees are included.
+• All taxes and booking fees

 Not Included:

-• Huayna Picchu Mountain (optional)
+• Entry to Huayna Picchu Mountain (optional)

 • Travel Insurance